Sunday, April 26, 2020

 From the 'fear zone' during the first few weeks of quarantine, I am now in the 'learning zone' where I feel a lot of positivity and personal empowerment.

-I have attended several webinars offered by local and international organizations and have learned from Thought leaders about different subjects of expertise.
+For instance, I have attended several webinars offered by local and international organizations and have learned from Thought leaders about different subjects of expertise.
+This could be a great opportunity for you to delve into a new field or deepen your knowledge in your current area of interest.

 I listen to educational podcasts and read valuable insights from online articles.
-I keep on learning and auditing existing knowledge and beliefs.
-I keep on pondering and updating obsolete information that hinders growth.
+I continue to learn and audit existing knowledge and beliefs, pondering and updating obsolete information that hinders growth.

 There's growth in learning.

-Soulful Sunday is a great opportunity not to be stuck but to learn to adapt and engage in new interests and habits.
+Soulful Sunday, a concept I've embraced, is a great opportunity to not get stuck but to learn to adapt and engage in new interests and habits.
+It's a day dedicated to self-care, learning, and personal growth, and it's something you can easily incorporate into your own routine.

-This is an opportunity to cultivate, develop and create sustainable living.
-Organic farming practice is what we need for a healthier body and immunity to fight the unseen enemy.
+This is an opportunity to cultivate, develop, and create sustainable living.
+Organic farming practices are what we need for a healthier body and immunity to fight the unseen enemy.

 Life in the countryside will always be exciting.
 It's just a matter of changing our mental state and the definition of success.
 There's a lot of learning and an opportunity to live a more comfortable and healthier life.